superdev-1018/solidity-example/content/articles/microfrontends-what-why-and-how.md

 The Documents-to-Applications Continuum
 What purpose does the project we are building serve?
 Do people come to our site to consume content, or do they want to use a specific functionality we provide?
 For better visualization, it helps to look at extreme examples:

 - Content-centric—Imagine a simple blog.
 A user can browse the list of posts and read the complete content on a dedicated article page.

 - Behavior-centric—Imagine an online drawing application.
 People can go to the site and draw beautiful sketches with their fingers and export them as an image.
 The first one is a prototypical web site where the content is essential.
 The second one is a pure application.
 It does not bring any content.
-It’s all about the functionality it provides to the user.
+It’s all about the functionality itprovides to the user.

- In a non-trivial project, it’s typically not that black and white.
+- In a non-trivial project, it’s typically not that black and white.
 This is where the Documents-to-Applications Continuum1 comes in.
 The idea is that both examples are at different ends on a spectrum,